Frequently Asked Questions

 No, FlySpaceA is not an official U.S. Government or DoD website.
 We are an independent service that collects publicly available Space-A flight information to make it more accessible to the military community.
 We are actively seeking to partner with Air Mobility Command to better serve Space-A travelers.
 Always verify flight information with the official terminal before traveling.

 We update flight information multiple times daily from terminal Facebook pages and other public sources.
 However, Space-A schedules can change rapidly due to mission requirements.
-We display a 72-hour rolling window of flights to comply with OPSEC requirements.
 Always call the terminal for the most current information before traveling.

 Our Category Calculator helps you determine your Space-A boarding priority based on your military status and travel type.
 Answer three simple questions, and we'll tell you which category you fall into.
 This tool is based on official AMC regulations and DoD Instruction 4515.13, but should always be verified with terminal staff.